Things to do in Belize: San Ignacio, Caye Ambergris and Caye Caulker

 Mayan Ruins of El Caracol

-Caracol was the largest and most powerful Mayan settlement in Belize.
-At its peak around 650 AD, it had an estimated population of over 100,000, rivaling Tikal in Guatemala in significance.
+El Caracol was the largest and most powerful Mayan settlement in Belize.
+At its peak around 650 AD, it had an estimated population of more than 100,000 people, rivaling Tikal in Guatemala in both size and importance.

-The tallest structure at El Caracol, called Caana or the “Sky Palace,” is a pyramid standing about 43 meters high, still the tallest man-made structure in Belize today.
-The site includes numerous plazas, temples, stelae, and causeways that link different residential and ceremonial areas.
+The tallest structure at El Caracol, known as Caana, or the “Sky Palace,” rises about 43 meters high and remains the tallest man-made structure in Belize today.
+The site includes several plazas, temples, stelae, and causeways connecting different residential and ceremonial areas.

 .